-Your contributions are invested by the same companies selected by the university to manage the matched investment of the USC Retirement Savings Program.
-Each company offers a wide variety of investment options.
+Your contributions are invested by the same investment providers selected by the university to manage the matched investment of the USC Retirement Savings Program.
+Each provider offers a wide variety of investment options.

 You may elect to make supplemental retirement contributions as soon as you become a university employee.
 You will choose your investments and complete enrollment and beneficiary information for the investment provider(s) you select.
 Contributions to the supplemental plan do not count toward the USC Retirement Savings Plan (basic matched plan)—they are two separate contributions.
 However, the two contributions combined cannot exceed the annual IRS voluntary limit.

 These options are always available; you do not have to wait for open enrollment.
 You can make changes to the amount of your contribution (including stopping contributions) at any time.
 You can change your investment allocation at any time.
-You also can transfer monies between companies and between investment funds at any time subject to limitations on the frequency and amount of transfers set by the investment and insurance companies.
+You also can transfer monies between the investment providers in the USC plan and between investment funds at any time subject to limitations on the frequency and amount of transfers set by the investment and investment providers.

 If you have a retirement account from a previous employer, you may be eligible to rollover those funds into the supplemental retirement plan if you would like to consolidate your accounts.
 Contact your previous provider and Benefits for further information.
 Note that funds transferred will be subject to all of USC’s plan rules, including rules on accessing balances.

 More information about supplemental contributions is available from Benefits.
-Extensive information is also available from each of the participating companies online.
+Extensive information is also available from each of the participating investment providers online.

 TIAA | www.tiaa.org/usc